nschorgh/MSIM/README.md

 ---

+### History

+Most of this program collection was written 2001-2009, as part of a series of papers about subsurface-atmosphere vapor exchange on Mars.
+It was then hosted on a website and later moved to GitHub as part of the [Planetary-Code-Collection](https://github.com/nschorgh/Planetary-Code-Collection).
+Since 2022 MSIM has its own GitHub repository.

 ### Notes

 Third party source code from Numerical Recipes is covered by a separate copyright.
 These are files ending with .for.
 A few code snippets from other sources are also used, as documented in the source code.

-### History

-Most of this program collection was written 2001-2009, as part of a series of papers about subsurface-atmosphere vapor exchange on Mars.
-It was then hosted on a website and later moved to GitHub as part of the [Planetary-Code-Collection](https://github.com/nschorgh/Planetary-Code-Collection).
-Since 2022 MSIM has its own GitHub repository.

 ### Acknowledgments

 2006: Troy Hudson discovered a grid-point offset in conductionT and conductionQ, which has been corrected.

-2005: Thanks to Oded Aharonson for improvements on mars_mapi2p and a better treatment of the frost/no-frost surface boundary condition.
+2005: Thanks to Oded Aharonson for improvements on mars_mapi2p.

 2005: Thanks to Mischa Kreslavsky for providing formulas for energy balance on a planar slope.